Celebrating Twelve Years Online

 Interior Arrangement

-The accommodations are intended to provide comfortable cruising for four people, plus one extra stateroom planned for use as an office.
-See the links above for a comprehensive view of the interior and exterior layout.
+The accommodations are intended to provide comfortable cruising for two to four people, plus an additional cabin to port which has been planned for use as an office.

-An alternate layout for the 'midship area below turns the second stateroom into a large lounge in order to extend the office, and to provide a 'library / den' arrangement with wrap-around seating that can easily be transformed into a large double berth.
-With half-partitions and curtains, privacy for guests would be afforded.
+An alternate layout for the 'midship area below turns the starb'd stateroom into a large lounge in order to extend the office space, and to provide a 'library / den / home theater' arrangement with wrap-around seating that can easily be transformed into a large double berth.
+With movable partitions and curtains, privacy for guests would be afforded.
 With this layout the 'midship cabin would be quite large, and would provide the ultimate in terms of dual use when guests are not aboard.

-With all three cabins arranged for sleeping, plus the double berth on the aft deck, there is generous sleeping for eight...
+With all three cabins arranged for sleeping, plus a possible double berth on the aft deck, there is generous sleeping for seven or eight... not that you'd especially want to crowd yourself...!

 Design Summary

 Overall it has been a primary goal to fit two staterooms and an office into a sea-going boat of around 50 feet on deck.
-The alternate interior layout substitutes a nice "den" or library for the second stateroom, but still allows that area to be converted into a temporary guest cabin.
-I'm pleased to observe that the Vagabond interior has worked out nicely without making the boat seem crowded.
+The alternate interior layout below decks substitutes a nice "den" or library for the second stateroom to starb'd, but still allows that area to be converted into a temporary guest cabin.
+A third 'Widebody' layout expands the space within the galley / saloon nicely.
+I'm pleased to observe that the Vagabond interior has worked out so well without making the boat seem crowded regardless of the layout preferred.

 Design Genesis